jamestharpe/jamestharpe.com/content/kubernetes.md

 ### ReplicaSets

-A **ReplicaSet** are a declarative way to maintain a set of pods that share a common configuration.
+A **ReplicaSet** is a declarative way to maintain a set of pods that share a common configuration.
 Each pod in a ReplicaSet is a replica of all the other pods in that set, and the ReplicaSets creates and maintains the desired state of the pods.
 ReplicaSets act as a self-healing mechanism in that if a pod fails, the ReplicaSet will create a new pod to replace it.
-ReplicaSets can also be used to automatically scale the number of pods horizontally based on a variety of conditions.
+ReplicaSets provide fault tolerance and can also be used to automatically scale the number of pods horizontally based on a variety of conditions.

 ReplicaSets rely on pod templates to define the desired state of the pods.

 ### Deployments

-A declarative way to manage replica sets.
+A **deployment** is a declarative way to manage ReplicaSets.
+Deployments support zero-downtime updates and rollbacks through the orchestrated creation and destruction of ReplicaSets, as well as labels.

 ### Services